amanzi/amanzi/testing/verification/transport/saturated/steady-state/dispersion_aligned_point_2d/amanzi_dispersion_aligned_point_2d.rst

 Capabilities Tested
 -------------------

-This two-dimensional transport problem, with a constant rate mass loading point source in a steady-state flow field, tests the Amanzi advection and dispersion features of the transport process kernel.
+This two-dimensional transport problem --- with a constant rate mass loading point source in a steady-state flow field --- tests the Amanzi advection and dispersion features of the transport process kernel.
 Capabilities tested include:

-  * prescribed constant velocity field
+  * single-phase, steady-state flow induced by prescribed constant velocity field
+  * saturated flow conditions
-  * source with constant mass loading rate
+  * solute source with constant mass loading rate
-  * advection in an isotropic medium, longitudinal and transverse dispersivities
+  * advection in an isotropic medium
+  * longitudinal and transverse dispersivities
-  * statically refined (nonuniform) mesh
+  * statically refined (non-uniform) mesh

 For details on this test, see :ref:`about_aligned_dispersion`.